Dr Emma Parker

 Profile

-Dr Emma Parker is an Associate Professor in Twentieth Century and Contemporary Literature, focusing on women and gay writers and issues related to gender and sexuality.
-Her research is based on the premise that literature has the power to reveal previously unseen truths about the world and inspire social change.
+Dr Emma Parker is an Associate Professor in Twentieth Century and Contemporary Literature, focusing on women’s writing, queer literature, gender and sexuality.
+She is also an expert on the playwright Joe Orton.

 Research